Concerning the COVID-19 situation:

 side gears and 1" diameter fine spline axles came in some of the later models

-have thicker metal for increased strength.
-This carrier is about 75% stronger
+carrier have thicker metal for increased strength.
+This carrier is about

-than the earlier one-piece coarse spline carriers.
-These carriers and axles
+75% stronger than the earlier one-piece coarse spline carriers.
+These carriers

-can be used in a stock pulling tractor.
-Only certain carriers and axles in
+and axles can be used in a stock pulling tractor.
+Only certain carriers and

-the red color Cub Cadets are fine spline.
-You can't tell from the outside.
+axles in the red color Cub Cadets are fine spline.
+You can't tell from the

-The rear cover must be removed and an axle pulled to see if it has fine spline
+outside.
+The rear cover must be removed and an axle pulled to see if it has

-axles.
-As far as I know, the early model IH 582's and all of the model IH
+fine spline axles.
+As far as I know, the early model IH 582's and all of

-1282's came with these particular carrier and axles.
-These came in IH Cub
+the model IH 1282's came with these particular carrier and axles.
+These came

 the carrier to the 2 pc.
 These models go from the late red 82 series and